 Recognising credible and trustworthy schemes and programmes

-The Sustainable Supply Chain Initiative (SSCI) provides an independent benchmarking process, exclusively designed for third-party audit and certification schemes.
-Based on criteria developed by CGF members, external stakeholders such as supply chain and sustainability experts, intergovernmental organisations, and NGOs, the SSCI sets the bar for what the industry expects from audit and certification schemes.
+The Sustainable Supply Chain Initiative (SSCI) provides an independent benchmarking process, exclusively designed for third-party auditing, monitoring and certification schemes.
+Based on criteria developed by CGF members, external stakeholders such as supply chain and sustainability experts, intergovernmental organisations, and NGOs, the SSCI sets the bar for what the industry expects from third-party auditing, monitoring and certification schemes.

 To achieve SSCI recognition, programmes need to undergo benchmarking according to the SSCI methodology.
 This process starts with an application to the SSCI team and includes a self-assessment, a desktop review by an independent SSCI expert Benchmark Leader (BL), an office visit from the SSCI and the BL coupled with a public consultation, and a final industry validation by the SSCI Steering Committee.
 If all criteria are met, the scheme is recognised by the SSCI.